paradigm-city/DELEECH/README.md

 ---

-## Known limitations and code-level observations
+## Known limitations

-These points come directly from the current implementation and are worth knowing before deployment:

-1.**Buddies are exempted** from enforcement even if they do not meet the configured share thresholds.
+1. **Buddies are exempted** from enforcement even if they do not meet the configured share thresholds.
 2. **Warning/banning is post-transfer oriented.** In the common path, the plugin lets the current transfer complete, then warns or escalates afterward.
 3. **Suspicious-user heuristics are opinionated.** Some legitimate users with round-number statistics may be forced into additional verification.
 4. **The plugin depends on filesystem access to the transferred file path** in order to calculate the completed upload size.